ilizin/springboot-demos/README.md

 # 🍃springboot-demos

-As part of my career path, I've been using spring and spring boot plenty of time, and I'm amazed from how easy is to write a complete application and how much code (and time) you can save compared with a traditional J2EE application.
+As part of my career path, I've been using *spring* and its extension *spring boot* plenty of time, and I'm amazed from how easy is to write a complete application and how much code (and time) you can save compared with a traditional J2EE application.

 The goal of this didactic repo is to provide a set of projects to demonstrate the use of this powerful framework covering